elibol/d-adder/README.md

 # Owari AI (mini-max imp.) #

-Although this repository contains executable code, it is primarily intended for educational purposes.
+*The contents of this repository are provided for educational purposes.*

 Mini-max implementation of Owari AI, with alpha beta pruning.